rust-lang/rfcs/text/0000-futures.md

 waker in order to inform the executor that the task which owns the `Future` should get scheduled and executed again.

-The RFC defines a concrete `Waker` types with which implementors of `Futures` and asynchronous functions will interact.
-This type defines a `wake(&self)` function which is used to schedule the task that is associated to the `Waker` to be polled again.
+The RFC defines a concrete `Waker` type with which implementors of `Futures` and asynchronous functions will interact.
+This type defines a `wake(&self)` method which is used to schedule the task that is associated to the `Waker` to be polled again.

 The mechanism through which tasks get scheduled again depends on the executor